Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Copy any one of the three analysis files from above, add it to the git repo, and modify one or more of the priors.
 For example, in the GRT analyses you could change `alpha_prior <- 0.05`  to `alpha_prior <- 0.10`.
 Be sure to rename the output files so they don't write over your previous analyses.

 How did the change in the prior impact the results (ie, the posterior)?
+I changed the GTR model to have an alpha_prior of 10, and for the output files to have "Changed" in the title to differentiate them from prior analyses.
+This did not change the parameter estimates significantly, nor the marginal probability distributions.
+The trees however have pretty different topologies, with taxa moving around and sister relationships also moving around when comparing the two recovered trees.